protocol/research-website/content/authors/samuel-tang/_index.md

 # quote:
 ---

-Sam is studying CS at Tsinghua University in Beijing, China.
-He's interested in using tech for social good and building humane tech for a more inclusive future.
-Sam is currently exploring the decentralization of technology in the context of human evolution and what this would enable us to do collectively to push humanity forward.
+Sam was an Associate Research Program Manager and metaresearcher at Protocol Labs during the summer of 2021.
+He is currently (2021) studying CS at Tsinghua University in Beijing, China.
+Sam's interests include the use of tech for social good and building humane tech for a more inclusive future.
+He is currently exploring the decentralization of technology in the context of human evolution and what this would enable us to do collectively to push humanity forward.